jamesoncohen02/jamesoncohen02.github.io/README.md

 The main file to view when viewing my submission is ``index.html``.
 If a viewer opens ``index.html`` on their local browser, they should be able to view my interactive EDA.

-Additionally, my final project is hosted on [this website link]().
+Additionally, my final project is hosted on [https://jamesoncohen02.github.io/](https://jamesoncohen02.github.io/).
 One can view my 2-minute screencast walking through my final project at [this link]().